Art that spans several disciplines.

 Or what kinds of injected situations foster an immediate connection and trust between people who have never met?
 Every work I have ever done demands its own way of working.
-There’s no plug and play formula or script with the development process, at least in my practice.
-I’d be bored to death if it were so.
+There is no plug and play formula or script with the development process, at least in my practice.
+I would be bored to death if it were so.

 In your opinion, do you think art should always be made for the everyday person?

 I think good work is driven out of compulsion, not led by a particular audience.

 “A jack of all trades is a master of none, but oftentimes better than a master of one.”
 Do you agree?

 I am not sure I do, but over time I definitely have learnt that being a “jack of all trades” is a mastery, or rather, sorcery in itself.